bajicv/unix_intro/docs/starting.md

     man ls

-??? note "Click here to see the output"
+??? note "Click here to see first couple of lines of the output"
     ```{}
     LS(1)                                  User Commands                                  LS(1)